danapug/startup/README.md

 • User input for each category

-• Displays the variance in dollars of expected and actual
+• Displays the dollar variance between expected and actual for each category

-• Displays a motivational quote to keep saving
+• Displays a motivational quote about budgets and saving

 • Realtime leaderboard scores posted based on savings and income percentage